matush-v/AllNightLong/README.md

   * Should be able to put colored dots between hours in clock
   * Quote box that gives a new quote every hour
     * Also displays event info onmouseover
-* Creating a schedule
-  * sexy graphics and JS
-    * Dot schedule for the current hour in outtermost rim
-    * Faded dot schedule for the next hour in inner rim
-    * Most faded dot schedule for the next next hour in innermost rim
-  * EC: Scroll down to see later events, scroll up to see recent events
 * Notifications
   * change notification icon TODO exists
   * modals for each event
     * Every time a user does not complete an event, add it to localstorage and adjust schedule
     * If completed, ask for user feedback
-  * EC: yelling to get off Facebook, Twitter, etc. - M, S
+  * EC: yelling to get off Facebook, Twitter, etc.
     * Might have issues with privacy
-* Schedule Adjustment - M, S
+* EC: Schedule Adjustment
   * events known about previous event completion (e.g. you didn't walk last time)
   * “UNCLE!” button - make it a sexual safety word (pineapple,  bananaanana)
     * uncle changes to other sex safety words randomly